mbogden/galaxyJSPAM/README.md

 Much of the Image Feature Extraction used in this Project utilizes the open-source software WNDCHRM.
 [Pub][1] [Repo][2].

 The following is my, Matthew Ogden's, notes on installing WNDCHRM for the first time on a personal machine.
+I cannot guarantee they will work in all scenarios.

 ```
     sudo apt-get install build-essential